Indian Airlines

-Indian Airlines was a division of Air India Limited.
-It was based in Delhi and focused primarily on domestic routes, along with several international services to neighbouring countries in Asia and limited flights to the Middle East and South-East Asia.
+Indian Airlines was a state-owned airline in India that later became a division of Air India Limited before ultimately ceasing operations.
+It was based in Delhi and focused primarily on domestic routes, along with several international services to neighbouring countries in Asia and limited flights to the Middle East and Southeast Asia.
 It was a division of Air India Limited after the merger of eight pre-Independence domestic airlines.

 On 10 December 2005, the airline was rebranded as Indian for advertising purposes as a part of a program to revamp its image in preparation for an initial public offering (IPO).
 The airline operated closely with Air India, India's national overseas carrier.
 Alliance Air was a fully owned subsidiary of Indian.